 • One youth baseball field

-• Conner’s Trail – a 2.24 linear foot multi-use trail, partially ADA accessible
+• Conner’s Trail – a 2.24 miles of multi-use trail, partially ADA accessible

 • Therapeutic “Five Senses” raised bed gardens

 • Two concession stands complete with restrooms and equipment storage space

 • A detaining pond with small island furnished with a picnic table